MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 There are multiple fixes and new changes in this release:

-- This release fixes the bug related to memory leak issue in kernel space due to ebpf maps and progs not getting closed/unloaded whenever ebpf sensor is reloaded during the service.
-This will impact only the kernels 3.10x and <= 4.16x.
+- This release fixes a bug related to memory leak in kernel space which slowly impacted the main memory.
+This impacted only kernels 3.10x and <= 4.16x.
 - Simplified output of `mdatp health --details features`
 - Stability and performance improvements.
 - Other bug fixes.